NVIDIA-Omniverse/kit-extension-sample-scatter/exts/omni.example.ui_scatter_tool/Tutorial/Scatter_Tool_Guide.md

 # How to Create a Scatter Tool

 In this guide, we will be providing you with the steps you need to create a scatter tool that can randomize prims around the world space.
-You will create a tool that can scatter on X, Y, and Z axis by the amount of objects, their distance, and their random count.
+You will create a tool that can scatter on X, Y, and Z axes by the amount of objects, their distance, and their random count.
 This guide is well suited for intermediate engineers.

 # Learning Objects